“Operation Judgement” – Verdun

 Book Your Tour Now!

-The Special Launch Offer price for this tour starts from £668 per person for two people sharing a double/twin room – a saving of £184 on the normal price!
+Prices for this tour start from £852 per person for two people sharing a double/twin room.
 All meals are included.
 You will also receive the Zeitgeist TourPal, an extensive booklet that will help you to understand the battle, the events and men who fought in Verdun.

 This is a highly exclusive tour with a maximum of only 25 guests.